The U.S. Economy's Resilience and Strategic Opportunities in 2026

 1. High-Productivity Sectors: AI and Infrastructure

-AI-related capital expenditure is a dominant theme through the mid-2030s, with global spending on AI-driven technologies expanding rapidly.
-Sectors such as utilities and infrastructure from the escalating energy demands of AI and data center expansion.
-Natural resources, particularly energy, are also in focus due to a structural power crunch: energy demand is in decades, driven by AI data centers and electrification efforts.
+AI-related capital expenditure is expected to remain a dominant theme through the mid-2030s, with global spending on AI-driven technologies expanding rapidly.
+Sectors such as utilities and infrastructure stand to benefit from the escalating energy demands of AI and data center expansion.
+Natural resources, particularly energy, are also in focus due to a structural power crunch: energy demand is rising at its fastest pace in decades, driven by AI data centers and electrification efforts.

 2. Inflation Hedges: Commodities and Gold